lfrancis/CeeS-Cntrl/README.md

 ## DAW Notes

 **Logic Pro**: You must export the app as an _AU MIDI Effect_ type plug-in.
-After launching Logic and clicking your channel _MIDI FX_ plug-in button, search for the app by name or drill down to the _Audio Units > CabbageAudio >_ folder.
+After launching Logic and clicking your channel strip _MIDI FX_ plug-in button, search for the app by name or drill down to the _Audio Units > CabbageAudio >_ folder.
 Apply this plug-in to the region hosting your CS synth MIDI track.

 **Ableton Live**: TBD